Skip to main content

 Watch our instructional video on duplicating roles or, alternatively read the steps listed below.

-Step 1: Click on your profile picture located at the top right hand side of the page and select the 'MSP System Settings' option.
+Step 1: Click on your profile picture in the top right corner of the page, then select the 'MSP System Settings' option from the dropdown menu.

-Step 3: Go to the pre-existing access roles and select the one you would like to duplicate
+Step 3: Browse through the list of pre-existing access roles and select the one you'd like to duplicate.

 Note: You will have the option to change the name of this once clicking on it.

-Step 5: You can now click on your duplicated role and chose an access level for each module.
+Step 5: Click on your duplicated role to open it, and then choose the appropriate access level for each module based on your requirements.

-Step 7: Your custom access role will now be shown in your list of access roles and is available to use.
+Step 7: Your custom access role will now appear in your list of access roles and will be ready for use across your clients.

 6.2 - Create a Custom Client Access Role from Scratch